AI Bot Robots.txt Generator and Checker

 Step 6.
 Download or Copy Files

-If the audit is clean, you can download the robots.txt file, or you can clone the rules.
-Put it in the root of your domain so it is available at http://example.com/robots.txt.
-Publish it and then check the final URL to see if it is coming up as plain text.
+If the audit is clean, you can download the robots.txt file or copy the rules.
+Put it in the root of your domain so that it is available at http://example.com/robots.txt.
+Publish the file and then check the final URL to see if it is coming up as plain text.

 Example Robots.txt Strategy for AI Search Visibility